 My husband, Brian, is an Irish Italian stallion.
-He’s sweet and cute and supports me being a stay at home mom.
+He’s sweet, cute, and supports me being a stay at home mom.
 Grateful to him for this beautiful honor, gift, and privilege of staying home to raise our children.
 He makes life fun.
 He keeps me laughing.
-We share a love for karaoke and boy bands and hot yoga.
+We share a love for karaoke, boy bands, and hot yoga.
 He’s my rock and my soft place to fall.

 I love to read.
 I love the works of Brene Brown, http://brenebrown.com/my-blog/, and Glennon Melton Doyle, http://momastery.com/blog/.
 Being vulnerable and real is the only true pathway to living a happy life.
-When I’m vulnerable and brave and honest, even when it feels uncomfortable and unpredictable, I am my best & most authentic self.
+When I’m vulnerable, brave, and honest, even when it feels uncomfortable and unpredictable, I am my best & most authentic self.